An Introduction to Reverse Mortgages for Retirees

-In general terms, we think it is inevitable that the value of an individual's main residence will eventually be taken into account when determining access to social security, including age pensions - regardless of the fact that the Treasurer has recently "ruled it out" for what are clearly political reasons.
-With funding under increasing pressure, it will be perceived as inequitable for pensioners to occupy homes of significant value while being paid a pension - with the value of the estate potentially passing tax-free to their beneficiaries.
+In general terms, we think it is inevitable that the value of an individual's main residence will eventually be taken into account when determining access to social security, including age pensions - regardless of the fact that the Government continues to "rule it out".
+With funding under increasing pressure, particularly post the corona virus pandemic, it will be perceived as inequitable for pensioners to occupy homes of significant value while being paid a pension - with the value of the estate potentially passing tax-free to their beneficiaries.
 Whether it takes the form of main residences over a certain value being included in the asset test, or otherwise, changes will occur and the strong emphasis should be on ensuring that this occurs in a fair and equitable fashion.

 In these circumstances, and also because of diminishing fixed interest returns, reverse mortgage can play an important role in providing retirees with safe access to an income stream.
 Yet, like annuities to a lesser degree, they are a rarely used in Australia.
 They suffer from clear reputational issues - having clearly been mis-sold in the past - and a lack of awareness in the community.
 They certainly have a role to play in retiree finance but it it is vital that any retiree seek professional advice before making any commitment to a reverse mortgage.

 The intention of this page is to provide existing and potential retirees with a general introduction to reverse mortgages, so that they can better have an informed debate with any adviser - and much of this general discussion also applies to the Pension Loan Scheme, although that scheme only provides access to an income stream, not a lump sum.